Metaxal/racket-paint/README.md

 # Usage

 Everything should be pretty obvious.

+Some notes:
-Right-click on color buttons to change the color (or to pick one from the screen).
+* Right-click on color buttons to change the color (or to pick one from the screen).
+* Press Control when drawing a shape to center it on the coordinate of the first click.
+* Press Shift when drawing a shape to make it square-like.